Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

 Note that two `.diff` files were created, `public://grinnell-10000_MODS.diff` and `public://grinnell-10001_MODS.diff`.

-The first of these files, `grinnell-10000_MODS.diff`, was empty signifying that the two version of MODS were identical.
+The first of these files, `grinnell-10000_MODS.diff`, was empty, signifying that the two version of MODS were identical.
 The second file, `grinnell-10001_MODS.diff`, contained the following:

 ```
 --- /tmp/grinnell-10001_2022-02-10-16-40-43.MODS	2022-02-14 22:01:22.883776814 +0000